 Sarah Gibson is president of Accent Learning & Consulting in Madison, a training and development firm she founded in 2004 to help companies understand the impact of workplace communication and individuals increase their credibility and effectiveness.
 Teaches: Strategies for Effective Communications; Communicating Across Generations; Executive Writing.

 Al Guyant is president of Guyant & Associates, a training and consulting firm that specializes in human communications and services.
 He is a nationally recognized trainer, facilitator, media coach, and author with more than 35 years of experience.
 Teaches: Ethics, Values & the Public Manager; Advanced Issues in Ethics; Media Relations; Presenting Yourself to One or Many.

 Bob Hanle retired in 2011 from the State Budget Office in the Wisconsin Department of Administration, after a 33-year career in state government.
 He currently works part-time as a policy consultant for the Department of Public Instruction.
 Teaches: The State Budget Process.

-Dan Hill is a local government specialist with UW-Extension’s Local Government Center.
-He specializes in leadership development, running meetings of governmental units, open government laws, parliamentary procedure, and conducting local elections.
+Dan Hill recently retired as a local government specialist with UW-Extension’ Local Government Center, where he specialized in leadership development, running meetings of governmental units, open government laws, parliamentary procedure, and conducting local elections.
 Teaches: Working with Councils, Boards & Commissions.